OpenMaine/ptld-rent-calc-react/README.md

 Each pull request requires at least one review by a member who does not have a commit on the PR before merging.

+`Linting and Formatting`

+This project uses [ESLint](https://eslint.org/docs/user-guide/getting-started) and [Prettier](https://prettier.io/docs/en/install.html) to aid continuity, as well as [Husky](https://typicode.github.io/husky/#/) pre-commit hooks which run the linting and formatting automatically before each local commit.
+See the links above for more information and guides for installation.

 ## Getting Started

 `Running the Project Locally`